Dine Out Vancouver is Canada’s largest restaurant festival where hundreds of restaurants put on special 3-course menus at great prices.

 Best Restaurants in Surrey

-2018 Dine Out Vancouver Festival restaurants in Surrey include the following:
+2021 Dine Out Vancouver Festival restaurants in Surrey included the following:

 - Afghan Kitchen – a highly-rated restaurant at 16120 24th Avenue in Central Surrey near the Morgan Crossing shopping centre.
-The 3-course dinner specials here are just $20 in 2018 and include your choice of beef, chicken or lamb kebabs and naan.
+The 3-course lunch specials here are just $15 and the dinner specials are $24.
+Entrée options include chicken qorma, chicken kebabs, mantu, lentil stew and more.

-- The Keg – the popular steakhouse has Surrey locations at 15180 32nd Avenue Diversion and 7948 120th Street with both offering $40 dinner specials.
-Salmon, steak (12 oz. sirloin), seafood sirloin (6 oz.) and prime rib are all on the menu.
+- The Keg – the popular steakhouse has Surrey locations at 15180 32nd Avenue Diversion and 7948 120th Street.
+Both are offering $50 dinner specials.
+Salmon, steak (12 oz. sirloin), seafood sirloin (6 oz.) and prime rib (14 oz.) are all on the menu.
 (The dinner menu is available for takeout.)

-If you are in town in late January or the first weekend in February, then you’ll definitely want to know about the Dine Out Vancouver Festival – there is no better time or way to enjoy all the culinary talent that Vancouver has to offer.
-Plus, this is also a great time of year to stay in the region, as not only are there exceptional restaurant deals on offer, but some hotels participate too, offering attractive packages at reduced rates.
+If you are in town in late January or the first weekend in February in a typical year, then you’ll definitely want to know about the Dine Out Vancouver Festival.
+There is no better time to enjoy all the culinary talent that Vancouver has to offer.
+Plus, this is also a great time of year to stay in the region.
+Not only are there exceptional restaurant deals, but some hotels participate too, offering attractive packages at reduced rates.

 The weather is far from its best in January, but the festival’s restaurants and hotels price specials make up for that.